HEAVY HORSE

 If you have a horse who is difficult to load, please let us know in advance.
 We'll make sure we have experienced people on hand to assist you at home time.

-As many of you will know, after Camp 2023 we undertook an online survey.
+As many of you will know, after Camps 2023 and 2024, we undertook an online survey and feedback exercise.
 Our goal was to ask you what you would like to see and experience at camp.

-We've listened to your feedback and you can look forward to the popular classroom sessions again which will include showring etiquette, farrier/barefoot, harness cleaning, nutrition, ridden theory and tack fitting.
+You can also look forward to the popular classroom sessions again which will include Harness cleaning, maintenance and care, Nutrition, Show entries, and Tack fitting.

 Please note: all campers, presenters and helpers will be identifiable by wristbands this year, our numbers are strictly limited.
 Guests must be paid for in advance.